Regulation IX

 Credit Transfer

-5. The Academic Registrar or nominee, on the recommendation of the Dean of School, may permit credit transfer or exemption from part of a programme of study for new entrants holding credit from another Higher Education Institution.
+5. The Academic Registrar, on the recommendation of the Dean of School, may permit credit transfer or exemption from part of a programme of study for new entrants holding credit from another Higher Education Institution.
 In such cases entrants will normally be permitted to transfer no more than one third of the credit required for the Loughborough University award, and only Loughborough University Module Marks will be used in determining the average mark for each Part and the Programme Mark.

 6. Where students transfer between programmes in accordance with paragraph 7 hereof, the Dean of School responsible for the new programme must approve any element of credit transfer and shall determine: